 A professionally drafted shared well agreement will explain the process of amending or cancelling an existing agreement.
 They will often say something like, “This agreement can only be modified in writing and with the approval of a majority of the parties.”
 Or, the contract might require unanimous consent by all of the Parties.

-well share agreements “run with the land”
+shared well agreements “run with the land”

 “Running with the land” refers to the rights and obligations in real estate that remain with the property regardless of who owns it.
-The rights and obligations are tied to the property and not to the owner and so they stay in place as the land is transferred from one owner to another and so a property owner cannot say, “I’m going to cancel the agreement”.
+These rights and obligations are tied to the property and not to the owner and so they stay in place as the land is transferred from one owner to another and so a property owner cannot simply say, “I’m going to cancel the agreement”.